-As I’m sure you know, dental floss is a fine cord which you insert between your teeth to help remove food debris and plaque.
+As I’m sure you know, dental floss is a fine cord that you insert between your teeth to help remove food debris and plaque.
 Flossing helps prevent cavities from forming, especially between the teeth where toothbrushes fail to reach.

 You’ve likely seen these — they’re the little plastic picks with a short piece of floss string through it.
 These floss picks make it a little easier to get inside the mouth and especially to get the teeth in the way back.
 A lot of people prefer these over using dental floss in the traditional manner because it’s easier, and the good news is, they’re pretty effective.

-In fact, a study done in 2004 found that floss picks were just as effective at promoting gum health than traditional dental floss when used regularly and correctly.
+In fact, a study done in 2004 found that floss picks were just as effective at promoting gum health as traditional dental floss when used regularly and correctly.
 Researchers found that both, the floss group and the floss pick group had similarly reduced plaque scores.
 No significant difference between the two was found.

 Have you seen these before?
 They look like teeny tiny little brushes and they sell reusable ones or packages of disposable ones in most big box stores.
 They work just like floss or dental picks!
 Again, this flossing method is very effective… as long as you do it every single day.